chaymaesbaihi/CNN-Classifier-Vision-Transformer-VIT-/README.md

 **Vision Transformer (VIT):

-By following this tutorial : https://medium.com/mlearning-ai/vision-transformers-fromscratch-pytorch-a-step-by-step-guide-96c3313c2e0c, establish a Vit model architecture from scratch, then do classification task on MINST Dataset
+Establish a Vit model architecture from scratch, then do classification task on MINST Dataset